Sound localization

 Sound localization is a listener's ability to identify the location or origin of a detected sound in direction and distance.

 The sound localization mechanisms of the mammalian auditory system have been extensively studied.
 The auditory system uses several cues for sound source localization, including time difference and level difference (or intensity difference) between the ears, and spectral information.
 Other animals, such as birds and reptiles, also use them but they may use them differently, and some also have localization cues which are absent in the human auditory system, such as the effects of ear movements.
-Animals with the ability to localize sound have a clear evolutionary advantage.
+Animals with the ability to localize sound have an evolutionary advantage.

 How sound reaches the brain

 Sound is the perceptual result of mechanical vibrations traveling through a medium such as air or water.
 Through the mechanisms of compression and rarefaction, sound waves travel through the air, bounce off the pinna and concha of the exterior ear, and enter the ear canal.
 In mammals, the sound waves vibrate the tympanic membrane (ear drum), causing the three bones of the middle ear to vibrate, which then sends the energy through the oval window and into the cochlea where it is changed into a chemical signal by hair cells in the organ of Corti, which synapse onto spiral ganglion fibers that travel through the cochlear nerve into the brain.